 This year, over 47,000 undergraduate students will be enrolled on our 89 bachelor’s degrees at the UGR, with a further 5000+ students set to enrol on our master’s degrees.
-The UGR has also increased the scope of its postgraduate offerings for the academic year 2019-2020, which now include over 100 master’s degrees and 28 doctoral programmes.
-Consequently, we currently offer one of the most extensive and diverse ranges of higher education programmes in Spain.
+The UGR has also increased the scope of its postgraduate offerings for the academic year 2020-2021, which now include over 100 master’s degrees and 28 doctoral programmes.
+As a result, we currently offer one of the most extensive and diverse ranges of higher education programmes in Spain.

 An international and multicultural university

-Over the coming academic year 2018-2019, the UGR will maintain its position as the most popular destination among European exchange students (Erasmus+).
 For over a decade, our university has consistently received more incoming international students than any other European institution.
 We also continue to send more students abroad on Erasmus+ exchange programmes than any other European university.
-During the course of the current academic year, more than 2,800 new exchange students from over 70 countries will complete studies at the UGR, thanks to the diverse range of mobility programmes on offer at our institution.
+During the course of the current academic year, more than 2,600 new exchange students from over 70 countries will complete studies at the UGR, thanks to the diverse range of mobility programmes on offer at our institution.
 Collectively, the UGR participates in more than 800+ international bilateral and multilateral exchange agreements with institutions around the world.

 Furthermore, approximately 10% of those enrolled on our undergraduate programmes, 20% of our master’s students, and 30% of our doctoral candidates are international students.
-They also have the opportunity to learn Spanish and other languages alongside the 8,000 local and international students who enrol each year in courses offered by the UGR’s Modern Languages Centre (CLM), Confucius Institute (Chinese), “Russkiy Mir” Russian Centre and “al-Babtain” Chair in Arab Studies.
+They also have the opportunity to learn Spanish and other languages alongside the 10,000 local and international students who enrol each year on courses offered by the UGR’s Modern Languages Centre (CLM), Confucius Institute (Chinese), and “Russkiy Mir” Russian Centre.

 We are a founding member of the international Coimbra Group, an association of European universities at the forefront of higher education.
 We are also a member of a vast array of other prestigious international networks, such as the European University Association (EUA), the Iberoamerican University Association for Postgraduate Studies (AUIP), the International Association of Universities (IAU), the European Association for International Education (EAIA), and the Association of International Education Administrators (AIEA).